Update and news 29th January 2021

 - Should you wish to cancel your visit, please let us know at the earliest opportunity.

-- If you are unwell or any members of your household are self-isolating, we ask that you do not visit.
+- If you are unwell or any members of your household are self-isolating, we ask that you don’t visit.

 - Please ring the main doorbell.

-- In compliance with our infection prevention measures you will be asked to use hand gel to sanitise hands and provided with a facemask and don apron and gloves.
+- In compliance with our infection prevention measures you will be asked to use hand gel to sanitise hands and provided with a facemask and Donn Apron and Gloves.

 - You will be asked to sign attendance register and a temperature check will be taken.

 - Staff will then take you to the designated outside visiting area.
-If your are visiting a relative on end of life care you will be taken to their bedroom and will be advised to use call bell towards the end of visit where staff will escort you to a Donning and Doffing area and show you out.
+If you’re visiting a relative on end-of-life care, on completing the lateral flow test and receiving a negative result, you will be taken to their bedroom and will be advised to use call bell towards the end of visit where staff will escort you to a Donning and Doffing area and show you out.